polettix/Data-Tubes/tubergen.md

    # contents of the heredoc is indented by one space at
    # each line
    "Some/Module.pm" => <<'END_OF_FILE';
- #
+␠#
- # Some::Module contents, each line is indented by one space
- # so that e.g. the following lines will not mess all things
+␠# Some::Module contents, each line is indented by one space ␠# so that e.g. the following lines will not mess all things ␠# up:
- # up:
- my $something = <<'END_OF_FILE'
+␠my $something = <<'END_OF_FILE'
- What...ever!
- END_OF_FILE
+␠What...ever!
+␠END_OF_FILE
- # The line above is indented, so it is ignored by the
- # program's heredoc.
-The real boundary for the included
- # module is the line below.
+␠# The line above is indented, so it is ignored by the ␠# program's heredoc.
+The real boundary for the included ␠# module is the line below.
 END_OF_FILE

 # __MOBUNDLE_FILE